Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contract Management

-Connections between Peers are based on Grants.
-A Grant is the right to make a connection from an Outway to a service offered in the Group.
-Grants are encapsulated in Contracts and agreed upon by the involved Peers.
+> **Vraag:** is het interessant om het hier te hebben over het aanmaken van een contract?
+> Als eht al interessant is, moet dat dan niet gewoon in een sequence diagram worden uitgewerkt?

 To create a new contract, the Contract Manager uses a selection of desired connections as input.
 (Typically this input comes from a user interface interacting with the Contract Management functionality, see [Administrating a Peer](#administrating)).
 For each desired connection, a Grant is formulated that contains identifying information about both the Outway from the requesting Peer and the service of the Providing Peer.
-One Contract may contain multiple Grants, typically those match the connections mentioned in a legal agreement like a Data Processing Agreement (DPA).
-A Contract becomes valid once all Peers mentioned in the Contract have agreed upon its content by cryptographically signing it.
-Valid Contracts are used to configure Inways and Outways and enable the possibility to automatically create on demand connections between Peers, as defined in the Grants.
+One Contract may contain multiple Grants,

 Contracts are immutable.
 To change a contract, a new Contract is made that replaces the old one.
 Contracts can be invalidated which revokes the Grants in the Contract.